ismailo1/project3/README.md

 **By Selecting COUNTRY from Dropdown1**

-1.	a Horizontal Bar Chart that displays the top 10 highest-paying job titles in ascending order,
+1.	a horizontal bar chart that displays the top 10 highest-paying job titles in ascending order (TANIA - PLS CREATE AN API ROUTE),
-2.	an interactive Map displaying total number of all job titles with a popup marker,
+2.	an interactive Map displaying total number of all job titles with a popup marker (TANIA - PLS CREATE AN API ROUTE),

 **By Selecting JOB TITLE from Dropdown2**

-3. Immerse yourself in a Bar Chart dynamically updating upon selecting a job title, unveiling the top 10 highest-paying countries in ascending order,
+3.	a bar chart that displays the top 10 highest paying countries in ascending order (TANIA - PLS CREATE AN API ROUTE),
-4. Immerse yourself in a Line Graph dynamically updating upon selecting a job title, unveiling the increase of salary level in percentage,
+4.	an interactive bubble map that displays the top 10 highest paying countries,

 **By Selecting EXPERIENCE LEVEL from Dropdown3**

-5. Explore a meticulously crafted Line Chart featuring salary against job title with individual salary dots,
+5.	a bar chart that displays Top10 highest paying countries for that experience level (TANIA - PLS CREATE AN API ROUTE),
-6. A line chart delineating the correlation between experience level and salary.
+6.	an interactive bubble map that displays experience level selected with salaries for all countries (TANIA - PLS CREATE AN API ROUTE).

 This initiative serves as your compass for well-informed decisions in hiring, job seeking, bootcamp considerations, and global HR strategies.